 The second avenue for youth engagement was the Starmus Armenia Outreach Program, which ran in tandem with the festival’s regular programming, and saw scientists like Kip Thorne, Michel Mayor, and Garik Israelyan give lectures at some 20 universities and institutions in Yerevan.
 What’s more, the students attending these lectures seemed to actually be engaged in the subject matter.
 Israelyan says that lecturers would return from the schools “super happy”, saying that they were impressed with both the quantity and depth of questions asked.

-While most of the lectures were given at universities and institutions in Yerevan, there were a other locations, like Gyumri, Vanadzor, and Dsegh village, where the COAF Smart Center fashioned a full-day open-air event complete with scientific lectures, a full musical lineup, a planetarium, an expo featuring products from local producers, and a stargazing party.
+While most of the lectures were given at universities and institutions in Yerevan, there were a other locations, like Gyumri, Vanadzor, and Debet village, where the COAF Smart Center fashioned a full-day open-air event complete with scientific lectures, a full musical lineup, a planetarium, an expo featuring products from local producers, and a stargazing party.

 Children of Armenia Fund (COAF) was created with the mission of advancing rural communities in Armenia in education, healthcare, social and economic development.
-The Smart Center in Dsegh village works to fulfill the need for a high quality, well-rounded education, and offers 18 programs, including STEM subjects like engineering, programming, and agritech.
+The Smart Center in Debet village works to fulfill the need for a high quality, well-rounded education, and offers 18 programs, including STEM subjects like engineering, programming, and agritech.

 COAF’s David Manoukian says that when they heard Starmus was coming, they couldn’t pass up the opportunity to bring it to the center.
 Doing so decentralized an otherwise Yerevan-based festival, creating opportunities for children in rural communities that can’t travel to Yerevan to benefit from this celebration of science.
-At the same time, the event brought foreigners, people who have never been to Dsegh, boosting tourism in the region and increasing COAF’s visibility.
+At the same time, the event brought foreigners, people who have never been to Debet, boosting tourism in the region and increasing COAF’s visibility.